DavidCMejia/GradeTrackingSystem/README.md

 # GradeTrackingSystem
 Grading Tracking System

-Overview
 The Grading Tracking System is a web application designed to help educational institutions efficiently manage student grades.
 It is built using a modern tech stack that includes PostgreSQL as the database system, TypeScript, React, and Next.js for the frontend, and Python with Django for the backend.
 The user interface is enhanced with Material-UI components, and user authentication is powered by Auth0.

-Prerequisites
+Prerequisites:
 Before you start the backend server, make sure you have Docker Compose installed on your system.
 You can download it from Docker Compose.
 If you don't already have Python and Django installed, you can do so by following these steps:

 Install Python: Download and install the latest version of Python from python.org.

 1. Make sure the environment variables for Django are set up correctly.
 You can do this by following the steps in the Django documentation.
 File .env
-2. Make sure the environtment variables for Nextj.js are set up correctly.
+2. Make sure the environtment variables for Next.js are set up correctly.
 You can do this by following the steps in the Next.js documentation.
 File .env.local

 BACKEND SETUP